WICG/display-locking/explainer.md

 - Measuring layout, with intent of sizing containers without actually displaying the contents.

-In general, large-scale updates to application state in a web app can cause updates which induce large document lifecycle updates, including style, layout, compositing, and paint.
+In general, **large-scale updates** to application state in a web app can cause updates which **induce large document lifecycle updates**, including style, layout, compositing, and paint.
 In turn, these can cause jank on the page, due to lifecycle updates being synchronous with script and user interactions.

+In a large-enough web app, even having small updates might be expensive even though we might not necessarily need every part of the web app to be up-to-date all the time.

-In the rest of this document, we discuss display locking and how it can help with situations such as these.
+In the rest of this document, we discuss display locking and how it can help with situations like the ones mentioned above.

 ---
-### Background
+### Background: User-agent's Update Phases

 When processing DOM changes, the user-agent typically goes through several stages, which we will call *update phases*.
 In order to understand how display locking proposal is going to work, we will briefly discuss the major update phases.

-Note to the reader: these phases are covered in greater detail in the [rendering event loop](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md).
+**Note to the reader**: these phases are covered in greater detail in the [rendering event loop](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md).
 Here, we briefly go over the main update phases that happen in a typical user-agent.

-##### Script
+#### Script
 During the script update phase, the user-agent executes script requested by the page.
 At this time, the script on the page is free to mutate the DOM in any way.
 It can do things like update element style, position elements based on a custom